 Join us for this new production, featuring a haunting new set, beautiful costumes and powerful vocal talents.
 This classic Verdi drama, featuring illicit love, loyalty and betrayal, presents a king, Riccardo, who has fallen for the wife of his best friend and closest adviser.
 When a fortune teller foresees his murder, Riccardo laughs it off, just as he has other rumors of his assassination.
-But as the plot unfolds we realize it’s now another person’s quest for power but rather revenge that will lead to his demise.
+But as the plot unfolds we realize it’s not another person’s quest for power but rather revenge that will lead to his demise.

 Stage director Leon Major collaborates with world-renowned projection artist Wendall Harrington to set a stage that somehow dazzles while also drawing your attention to tuneful music and voices that make up Verdi’s magnificent composition.
 With the help of University of Texas at Austin and their Department of Theatre and Dance students, our magical set will transport you out of The Long Center deep into the lives of these tragic characters you’ve just met.
 That’s the magic of opera, after all.

 Based on the 1792 assassination of Swedish King Gustavo at a masked ball in Stockholm, the opera takes us through a full range of emotions with moments of lighter comic scenes mixed with intensely emotional ones.
 At the end of the three acts, you’ll understand fully why this opera continues to stun audiences today.

 Learn more about the production, the principal artists,the synopsis and how to buy tickets.